Top 5 Rules When Preparing For Night Shift

 Hello and welcome,

-We seek information, check the information is peer reviewed, and then publish our findings in a quick and easy to read format!
+We seek information, check the peer-reviewed information, and then publish our findings in a quick and easy-to-read format!

-Any nurse, hospital intern, or security guard on the night shift would attest to sleep deprivation being one of the most daunting aspects of their work.
+Any nurse, hospital intern, or security guard on the night shift would attest that sleep deprivation is one of the most daunting aspects of their work.

-All it takes is a little effort to understand how sleep patterns work in relation to our biology and use that information to work out a balance.
+All it takes is a little effort to understand how sleep patterns work about our biology and use that information to work out a balance.

-Our natural cycle of sleep and wakefulness is part of something called a circadian rhythm, which is an internal clock that guides how we feel and behave through the different phases of the day.
+Our natural cycle of sleep and wakefulness is part of a circadian rhythm, an internal clock that guides how we feel and behave through the different phases of the day.

 1. Practice Altered Sleep Pattern Beforehand

 Before your shift, catch a good 7-9 hours of sleep in the daytime.
-This sleep “back-up” will further help you in powering through the night with minimal drowsiness.
+This sleep “back-up” will further help you power through the night with minimal drowsiness.

 2. Increase Exposure to Bright Lights